-In this way, their reach and effectiveness is dramatically reduced and people can have up to a 70% chance of not even getting sick when the flu virus comes around!
-In fact, we've become so adept at creating these vaccinations that in some cases, you don't even need a shot to be vaccinated!
+In this way, their reach and effectiveness are dramatically reduced and people can have up to a 70% chance of not even getting sick when the flu virus comes around!
+In fact, we’ve become so adept at creating these vaccinations that in some cases, you don’t even need a shot to be vaccinated!
 Increasingly, nasal spray vaccines have become available so kids can get the benefit of the flu vaccine without the ouch of the shot!

 This cold and flu season has had quite an impact on communities across the country, our family included.
 Yet, I’ve never had such an informative time being sick.
 Now that we have a much better understanding of how viral infections work, Kat and I have a much greater respect for our bodies and how they work to protect us.
 I now understand the epic battle occurring in my body when my throat hurts, I have a fever, and am generally “just feeling icky”.

-So thanks body, immune system, and science, for helping to protect us as you stem the tide of the next...
-Virus Attack!
+So thanks, body, immune system, and science, for helping to protect us as you stem the tide of the next… Virus Attack!